 Distinctive Integrated Learning Experience

 Consistent instruction permeates each student’s program, with skills learned in class reinforced seamlessly across campus.
-Each student’s team of clinicians, teachers, and student-life staff support the student’s education and treatment program, not only in the classroom, but in residential areas, in the dining hall, on the fields, at the farm, and within the neighboring community.
+Each student’s team of clinicians, teachers, and student-life staff support the student’s Individualized Transdisciplinary Education Plan, not only in the classroom, but in residential areas, in the dining hall, on the fields, at the farm, and within the neighboring community.

 An integral component of our program focuses on developing competency in self-determination and self-advocacy.
 Critical skills for becoming an independent adult, such as executive functioning, cooperative work, organization, time management, and task completion are interwoven throughout day and evening activities.

 The learning environment is structured to monitor student progress, adapt and modify objectives and strategies as needed, and ensure teacher accountability.
 As students continue to grow into adulthood, increasing emphasis is placed upon relationship building through trust and respect.

 We use a strengths-based model, which fosters self-determination and positive interpersonal relationships within a supportive and nurturing setting.